eibenp/homebridge-gree-airconditioner/README.md

 * Node.js (>= 18.15.0 || >= 20.7.0 || >= 22.0.0) with NPM
 * Homebridge (>= 1.8.0 || >= 2.0.0-beta.0)

-The plugin finds all supported units automatically if they are located on the same subnet but controls only those which MAC address is added to the configuration.
+The plugin finds all supported units automatically if they are located on the same subnet.
 AC units on different subnets are also supported if the unit's IP address is set in the configuration.
-(MAC address have to be set correctly in this case also.)
+(MAC address have to be set correctly also.)

 IPv4 address is required.
 GREE Air Conditioners do not support IPv6 nor other network protocols.